-CODING: Words in strike through type are deletions from existing text.
-Words in underline type are additions to existing text.
-Asterisks () indicate existing text not shown.

-Formatted: Font: Italic

-Formatted: Font: Italic

-steady background sound in a particular location as distinct from the specific noise being measured. #ANSI means the American National Standards Institute or its successor body.
-Formatted: Font: Italic "C-weighted sound level (dBC)") means the sound pressure level in decibels measured using the C-weighting network on a sound level meter that meets the standards set forth in ANSI Standard S1.4-1983 (or more recent version).
+"ANSI" means the American National Standards Institute or its successor body.

+"C-weighted sound level (dBC)" means the sound pressure level in decibels measured using the C-weighting network on a sound level meter that meets the standards set forth in ANSI Standard S1.4-1983 (or more recent version).
 The level so read is designated "dBC."

-Formatted: Font: Italic "City" means the City of Coconut Creek, Florida, or the area within the territorial limits of Formatted: Font: Italic the City of Coconut Creek over which the City has the jurisdiction or control by virtue of ownership or any constitutional or Charter provisions, or any law.
-Formatted: Font: Italic "Construction" means any and all activity necessary or incidental to the erection, Formatted: Font: Italic assembly, alteration, installation, demolition, repair of any structures and corresponding equipment or buildings, roadways or utilities, including, but not limited to, land clearing, grading, excavating, filling, hoisting, grading, pile driving, and pneumatic hammering.
+"City" means the City of Coconut Creek, Florida, or the area within the territorial limits of the City of Coconut Creek over which the City has the jurisdiction or control by virtue of ownership or any constitutional or Charter provisions, or any law.

+"Construction" means any and all activity necessary or incidental to the erection, assembly, alteration, installation, demolition, repair of any structures and corresponding equipment or buildings, roadways or utilities, including, but not limited to, land clearing, grading, excavating, filling, hoisting, grading, pile driving, and pneumatic hammering.

 "Continued duration" means a consistent condition or pattern, either continuous, periodic, or impulsive in character, that occurs without interruption for a period of fifteen (15) minutes or more.

-Formatted: Font: Italic "Decibel (dB\") means a logarithmic and dimensionless unit of measure often used in Formatted: Font: Italic describing the amplitude of sound, equal to 20 times the logarithm to the base ten of the ratio of the pressure of the sound measured to the reference pressure, which is 20 micropascals (20 micronewtons per square meter).
-(CONTRACTOR OF THE PARTY OF THE "Dwelling unit" means a building or portion of a building regularly used for residential Formatted: Font: Italic occupancy.
+"Decibel (dB)" means a logarithmic and dimensionless unit of measure often used in describing the amplitude of sound, equal to 20 times the logarithm to the base ten of the ratio of the pressure of the sound measured to the reference pressure, which is 20 micropascals (20 micronewtons per square meter).

+"Dwelling unit" means a building or portion of a building regularly used for residential occupancy.

 "Emergency work" means work made necessary to restore property to a safe condition following a public calamity, work to restore public utilities or work required to protect persons or property from imminent exposure to danger.

-Formatted: Font: Italic "Holiday;", whenever used in this Article, means and includes any day which is an Formatted: Font: Italic enumerated federal holiday and/or is officially celebrated by the City.
-"Impulsive sound" means sound of short duration per interval, usually less than one (1) Formatted: Font: Italic second, with an abrupt onset and rapid decay.
+"Holiday," whenever used in this Article, includes any day which is an enumerated federal holiday and/or is officially celebrated by the City.

+"Impulsive sound" means sound of short duration, usually less than one (1) second, with an abrupt onset and rapid decay.
 Examples of sources of impulsive sound include, but are not limited to, explosions, hammering or drop-forge impacts.
-Sound levels for impulsive sound may be measured in the C-weighting network on the fast meter response setting on a sound level meter.
-Formatted: Font: Italic "I A " or "I C " magnethe guarage cound level in A weighted or C weighted according to Formatted: Fort: Italic "LA {eq"} or "LC {eq"} means the average sound level in A-weighted or C-weighted sound levels.
-CODING: Words in strike through type are deletions from existing text.
-Formatted: Font: Italic
+SoundsSound levels for impulsive sound will may be measured in the C-weighting network on the A-scale and only the peak sounds will be averaged overfast meter response setting on a three (3) minute period (3 minute LAeq). sound level meter.

-Words in strike through type are deletions from existing text.
-Words in underline type are additions to existing text.
-Asterisks () indicate existing text not shown.
+"LA{eq}" or "LC{eq}" means the average sound level in A-weighted or C-weighted sound levels.
 "Lot" means any tract or parcel of land owned by or under the lawful control of one (1) distinct ownership.
-The lot line or boundary is an imaginary line at ground level which separates a lot and its vertical extension owned by one (1) person from that owned by another. direction. u Noise means any sound which annoys or disturbs a reasonable person of ordinary Formatted: Font: Italic sensibilities or causes or tends to cause an adverse physical or psychological effect on (Tormation Folia Rails humans.
+The lot line or boundary is an imaginary line at ground level which separates a lot and its vertical extension owned by one (1) person from that owned by another.
+"Noise" means any sound which annoys or disturbs a reasonable person of ordinary sensibilities or causes or tends to cause an adverse physical or psychological effect on humans.
 "Noise" includes, but is not limited to, low frequency sounds that can induce vibration in structures or human beings.